brexton14/brexton14/README.md

 [instagram]: [https://www.instagram.com/brex.ton/]

-Some of my qualifications:

-I’m currently obtaining my BCSCS at WGU
+I’m currently obtaining my BCSCS at WGU my graduation is May of 2025.
-I have mid-level experience in HTML and CSS
-I am currently fleshing out Python to have a full understanding while utlizing Java in college
+I am a veteran.
+Have a fleshed out understanding of DS/A